 Tablets are fantastic devices for browsing the internet, watching movies and more.
 But one of the few irksome things about them is that their battery life is often shorter that most of us would like.
 It's certainly no fun getting a 'battery low' alert when you're hitting a high score on Candy Crush or halfway through purchasing your dream pair of trainers on Amazon.

 Thankfully you can eke a bit more life out of your tablet without impacting on its day-to-day performance.

 Check out the video above for more battery tips.
 We've used the Tesco Hudl 2, but the tips apply to most Android tablets.

-Step 1: Check what's sapping your tablet's power
+Step 1: Find out what's sapping your tablet's power

 Android provides a quick and easy way to see what's draining most of your tablet's power.
 Go to Settings > Battery.
 This will show you a bar graph of the different hardware, apps and processes that are putting the most drain on your battery.